-Repayment schedules for Direct Loans are available by contacting your loan service provider.
+Repayment schedules for federal loans are available by contacting your loan service provider.
 Repayment schedules for Perkins Loans are available in the Business Office, as well as the materials distributed in the entrance and exit counseling.
 Business Office 8am - 4pm, Monday through Friday.

-As required by Federal financial aid regulations, information on drug abuse prevention for all students and employees is available from the Learning and Student Development Center, located in Main Hall.
-The Office of Human Resources publishes The Institutional Drug-Free Workplace Policy.
-The Campus Security Report and the Equity in Athletics Report is available online at westliberty.edu, going to the financial aid page, and clicking on "Consumer Information."
+As required by federal financial aid regulations, information on drug abuse prevention for all students and employees is available from the Office of Counseling Services in the College Union.
+The Office of Human Resources publishes The Institutional Drug-Free Workplace

+Policy.
+The Campus Security Report and the Equity in Athletics Report are available online through the Financial Aid Consumer Information section.